 Here are some essential maintenance tips:

 - Change Air Filters Regularly: A clogged filter restricts airflow, forcing your AC to work harder.
 Depending on your filter type, check and replace it every one to three months.
 According to Mark Lea, this is the most important task for improving indoor air quality and system efficiency.
 "The most important thing changing your air filters does is improving your indoor air quality," Lea said.
 "It also keeps your HVAC system running at top efficiency, helps lower utility bills, can help prevent costly breakdowns and calls, and help extend the lifespan of the equipment.
 What happens is that the clogged air filter makes the system work harder, which puts more strain on the blower motor and causes the heat exchanger to start overheating.
 It's probably our number one most frequent service call."
+Learn more about changing your air filters.

 - Keep the Outdoor Unit Clear: At the start of each cooling season, inspect the outdoor unit and clear away any leaves, dirt, or grass clippings that could obstruct airflow.